 So where does all this thought come from?

-The second thing is that there are two basic components to why we think.
+The second thing is that there are two basic components to all thoughts.

 The number one goal of the mind is to ENSURE its survival.

-After all we survival creatures, more on this later.
+After all, humans are survival creatures, more on this later.

-So basically from the time we are born going through our toddler stages and beyond we have no other choice but to borrow the thoughts of the “adults” and what I mean by borrow is that we cannot think for ourselves because have not established a conscious at those stages so we are relying on everything we learn from the world outside of us.
+From the time we are born going through our toddler stages and beyond we have no other choice but to borrow the thoughts of the surrounding world and what I mean by borrow is that we can think for ourselves but those very thoughts are hardwired into the mind, from a world that we are trying to learn from on how to survive.

 Now what is memory?